 - Oral birth defects such as cleft palate when using topiramate during pregnancy

-Topamax is facing a number of lawsuits from Topamax users who have been harmed from using the drug.
+Topamax is facing a number of lawsuits from Topamax users with injuries from using the drug.
 These lawsuits allege that Janssen Pharmaceuticals failed to adequately warn users of the danger caused by Topamax.
-Additionally, Janssen is being accused of negligence, misrepresentation, fraud, and breach of warranties.
+Additionally, users accuse Janssen of negligence, fraud, and breach of warranties.

-Many plaintiffs are females who took Topamax during pregnancy, which resulted in cleft lip in their children.
-Plaintiffs are seeking compensatory damages to cover the costs of medical bills, lost wages, pain and suffering, and other costs associated with Topamax side effects.
-Additionally, many plaintiffs seek punitive damages to deter Janssen from continuing their public misconduct.
+Many plaintiffs are females who took Topamax during pregnancy, which can result in cleft lip in their children.
+Plaintiffs may seek damages to cover the costs of medical bills, lost wages, pain and suffering, and other costs for Topamax side effects.
+Additionally, many plaintiffs seek punitive damages to deter Janssen from their public misconduct.